top of page

 The new church was opened in August 1904, with a schoolroom, now the church hall, being added in January 1931, the funds for which were raised locally .

-In 1972 the Congregational Church in England and Wales joined with the Presbyterian Church in England to form the United Reformed Church, and in 1981 the Churches of Christ of Great Britain and Ireland also entered into union.
-In 1998 the local Methodist church closed and the members of that congregation crossed Lee Road to join the Lynton United Reformed Church.
+The United Reformed Church was formed in 1972 when the Congregational Church in England and Wales united with the Presbyterian Church in England.
+This unity was further strengthened in 1981 when the Churches of Christ of Great Britain and Ireland joined the movement.
+In 1998, the local Methodist church closed its doors, leading its members to cross Lee Road and become part of the Lynton United Reformed Church community.

 The members recently decided to expand the Church's name to mark a new beginning and so it became Living Waters Lynton United Reformed Church in July 2019.